 What is the L-1 US Visa?

-The L-1 visa (intercompany transfer) is a type of work visa the USA issues to professionals wishing to legally work in the country.
-The visa is issued to people who are already employed by the company in another country, and who simply wish to relocate to an American office.
-Visa holders who wish to partake in a long-term assignment at a U.S site or facility must also apply for the L-1 visa.
+The L-1 US Visa (intercompany transfer) is a work visa that the USA issues to foreign nationals wishing to legally work in the country.
+Unlike other visa categories, there is no limit to how many of these visas can be issued per fiscal year.
+The visa is issued to foreign workers who are already employed by the company in another country, and who simply wish to relocate to an American office.
+Visa holders who wish to partake in a long-term assignment at a US site or facility must also apply for the L-1 visa.

 Benefits of the USA L-1 Visa